 “The findings of this study are consistent with what we know about the detrimental effects of central obesity.

-Not all fat is the same, and central obesity is particularly dangerous because it is associated with risk for heart disease, the number one killer of women.
+Not all fat is the same, and central obesity (fat around middle) is particularly dangerous because it is associated with risk for heart disease, the number one killer of women.
 Identifying women with excess abdominal fat, even with a normal BMI, is important so that lifestyle interventions can be implemented,”Dr. Stephanie Faubion, NAMS medical director.

 So rather than using weight or BMI as a measurement of health, women should be measuring their waistline as an indicator of progress.